Well-clipped cones under finite quotients and applications to the cone conjecture: Introduction

 Birational geometry rarely behaves well under finite covers.
 However, finite covers offer meaningful ways to relate certain varieties to one another, and appear in numerous geometric constructions and classifications: Fundamental groups and uniformization results, the increasingly popular framework of orbifold pairs, the Enriques--Kodaira classification of complex projective surfaces, and the celebrated Beauville--Bogomolov decomposition theorem \cite{Beauv84} all involve finite covers in some way, at the very least in the form of quotients by finite group actions.
 Modern tools have evolved to tackle this ubiquitous challenge, most notably the equivariant minimal model program (MMP) developed in works by Manin, Iskovskikh, Prokhorov (see notably \cite{Pro21}).
 From a naive perspective, it is not surprising to be able to detect birational properties of a finite quotient $X/G$ from the initial variety $X$: After all, a lot of birational information is entailed in the nef and movable cones of a variety, which behave well under finite quotients as

 where $N^1(X) ^G$ denotes the $G$-invariant subspace of the real Néron-Severi space.
-But this naive perspective soon reaches its limits: By Mori's cone theorem, relevant birational information is typically provided by extremal faces of the nef cone that are $K_X$-negative.
-This elicits two questions: What if $K_X$ is not negative?
+But this naive perspective soon reaches its limits: By Mori's cone theorem, relevant birational information is typically provided by extremal faces of the dual cone of the nef cone that are $K_X$-negative.
+This elicits two questions: What about faces that are not $K_X$-negative?
 More importantly, how to relate extremal faces of a given cone with extremal faces of its $G$-invariant slice?

 The Morrison--Kawamata cone conjecture was made by Morrison \cite{Mor}, notably studied by Kawamata \cite{Kaw97}, and reformulated by Totaro \cite{To10}, and offers a prediction anologous to Mori's cone theorem for projective varieties of Calabi--Yau type (which can be thought of as varieties $X$ with $K_X$ non-positive).
 It can be summarized as follows.